smhg/Propel2/README.md

 ## Breaking Changes

 Perpel is fully backwards compatible with Propel2, with few exceptions.
 They mostly affect the low-level Criteria interface.
-Impact for regular users should be minimal.
+Impact for regular users should be slim to none.

 ### Set update value and add filter use dedicated methods